Physics-aware acquisition architecture enabling ultra-high-resolution, low-dose, real-time computational X-ray workflows

 Chairman & Co-Founder

-Mr. Sinsheimer is the co-founder and Chairman of Mobius Imaging and the co-founder and CEO of Cardan Robotics—two advanced imaging and robotics companies acquired by Stryker in 2019.
-His prior leadership roles include President of Integrated Marketing Concepts, Vice President of Marketing and Strategic Planning at Straumann, where he helped scale the company to several hundred million in revenue, and Marketing Manager at Pfizer, Inc. With deep expertise in product development, commercialization strategy, regulatory planning, and strategic partnerships, Mr. Sinsheimer provides leadership in market strategy and long-term growth planning for NeoImaging Dental™ and the broader NeoImaging™ platform.
-He holds an MHA from the University of North Carolina Gillings School of Global Public Health and an MBA from the NYU Stern School of Business
+Michael Sinsheimer is a medtech entrepreneur and commercialization executive with more than 30 years of experience building and scaling medical and dental technology companies across imaging, robotics, and minimally invasive healthcare technologies.
+He is the founder of Medtech Catalyst and has founded or co-founded multiple successful MedTech ventures focused on advanced imaging systems, robotics, and next-generation clinical technologies.
+Mr. Sinsheimer is the co-founder and Chairman of Mobius Imaging and the co-founder and CEO of Cardan Robotics, both acquired by Stryker in 2019.
+His prior leadership roles include Vice President of Marketing and Strategic Planning at Straumann, where he helped scale the company to several hundred million dollars in revenue, as well as leadership positions at Pfizer and Integrated Marketing Concepts.
+With extensive experience in commercialization strategy, regulatory execution, strategic partnerships, product development, and market expansion, Mr. Sinsheimer leads NeoImaging’s commercialization strategy and long-term growth planning across both NeoImaging Dental™ and the broader NeoImaging™ AI X-ray infrastructure platform.
+Mr. Sinsheimer holds a Master of Healthcare Administration (MHA) from the University of North Carolina Gillings School of Global Public Health and an MBA from the NYU Stern School of Business.

 Daniel Uzbelger Feldman: